shlienlab/raccoon/docs/clustering.rst

 it takes all arguments available to the clustering object and will output the membership assignment.

-To have more control on the algorithm, one can initialize the clustering object and call the recursion by themeslves.
+To have more control over the algorithm, one can initialize the clustering object and call the recursion by themselves.

 .. code-block:: python